 What is "5 Whys"?
 I picked up "5 Whys" from the lean software movement, which sprang from Toyota manufacturing.
 You can read about its history on wikipedia, but it's pretty simple: at the end of the assembly line, when a widget comes out with a problem, you stop the line and ask "Why?"
 Whatever the reason, you ask the "Why?" again.
 Repeat at least 5 times.
 The goal is to discover the "root cause" of the defect, and fix the root cause, not just some symptom.
 Wikipedia has a good example around car repair.
 Here's a software example:

-A: The story seemed easy-- I guess I didn't think it through.
+A: The story seemed easy– I guess I didn’t think it through.- Why do you think you didn’t think it through?”

 A: I guess I was working alone and was in a hurry.